xaoccc/Petstagram/README.md

 - Move easily between pages
 - Search pet by name

+## Updated to v.1.01:
+- Upgraded user management by added a custom User model and a Profile model linked to the user model
+- The logged-in user now cannot add, edit and delete other profiles, pets or photos!
+- TODO:
+- Repair the likes counter so each pet photo can have multiple likes
+- Add more validators

 Steps in creating a Django project:
 1. Create the apps using the command $ python manage.py startapp app_name.
 For each app do this: